GoldOne/See-pei-pei/Spell check/README.md

 word and line number in a global linked list.
 You may use buffer.cc to help with this step.
 The mutexes and condition vars should provide mutual exclusion to the shared global data to prevent the threads from updating it simultaneously.
-When processing is complete the contents of the linked list are sent to the client for displaying on the user¡¯s screen.
+When processing is complete the contents of the linked list are sent to the client for displaying on the user's screen.

 ###Algorithms: